-This is the birth story of our second son, Weston, written in 2011.
+This is the birth story of our second son, first unmedicated and second hospital birth, written in 2011.

 Weston is definitely our surprise baby.
 With Paxton, everything was planned, we were trying when we got pregnant with him and he was induced according to our plan.
 With Weston, we weren’t “trying” to get pregnant (although we were thrilled when we found out) and his entrance into the world was quite a surprise too.